IUREDCap/redcap-etl/docs/DeveloperGuide.md

     ./vendor/bin/phpunit

-The system tests use the installed versions of the scripts, so you need to run an install before these automated tests can be run.
-Also, if you update the scripts or the classes they use, you will need to run an install so that these automated tests will be using the latest version of the code.
+The system tests use the REDCap ETL scripts, so the DET web script will need to be set up.

-By default, the system tests will use the REDCap ETL batch script to load records into the database.
-However, it is also possible to run the tests using the handler script that would normally be activated by a REDCap DET (Data Entry Trigger).

 #### Generating test coverage

 To see test coverage information, you need to have XDebug installed, and then run the following command from the root directory of the project:

     ./vendor/bin/phpunit --coverage-html tests/coverage

+Then with a browser, open the file:

+    tests/coverage/index.html

+The output
-Then open the file tests/coverage/index.html with a browser.
-The directory tests/coverage has been set up to be ignored by Git.
+could be stored in a different directory, but directory tests/coverage has been set up to be ignored by Git.

 Coding Standards Compliance